 neighbors to place collected trash in residential receptacles.
 In many cases, participants can take

-10. Send your registration sheets, photos and an event summary to info@friendsofthefoxriver.org and
+all volunteers. - Send your photos, an event summary and registration sheets to info@friendsofthefoxriver.org and

 contribute your event’s data to the larger trash collection and volunteer totals.